hansroh/skitai/README.rst

 Using Aliased Database
 ``````````````````````````

 If you have alias your database server, you needn't specify db type like 'dbo = was.postgresql ("@mydb")'.
-Just use 'dbo = was.backend ("@mydb")'.
+Just use 'dbo = was.db ("@mydb")'.

 It makes easy to handle both Sqlite3 and PostgreSQL.
 If you intend to use Sqlite3 at developing, but use PostgreSQL at production, you just change alias on Skitai startup time.